 Have you heard of Kanazawa, also known as “Little Kyoto”?
 It’s this charming city in Japan that people are often comparing to Kyoto due to its rich cultural heritage.

 One of the things that makes Kanazawa a must-visit is its well-preserved traditional buildings and beautiful gardens.
-Kanazawa Castle is an impressive fortress that dates back to the 16th century and offers a glimpse into Japan’s feudal past.
+Kanazawa Castle is an impressive fortress that dates back to the 16th century.
+It offers you a glimpse into Japan’s feudal past.
 Kenrokuen Garden is another highlight, considered one of the three most beautiful gardens in Japan.

 In the heart of the beautiful Hokuriku region, on the coast of the Japan Sea, there is Kanazawa.
 It is one of Japan’s loveliest and best-preserved historical cities.